 The Jewish Law Student Association (JLSA) at the University of Georgia School of Law is an organization designed for Jewish students, but open to all students regardless of their religion, nationality, or race.
 JLSA provides many opportunities to its members for entertainment, education and networking.
 During the school year, JLSA hosts numerous social events including happy hours, and student mixers with other Jewish graduate students from around the state of Georgia.
-JLSA also hosts a bi-weekly lunch & learn series with Chabad of Athens, Jewish holiday celebrations, lectures and seminars, and opportunities to meet and mingle with Jewish faculty.
+JLSA will host Jewish holiday celebrations, lectures and seminars, and opportunities to meet and mingle with Jewish faculty.

 ARTICLE I: Name & Purpose

 The organization shall be known as the University of Georgia Jewish Law Students Association [hereinafter JLSA]